uccser/cs-field-guide/text/en/curriculum-guides/apcsp/index.md

-# APCSP Curriculum Guides
+# AP-CSP Curriculum Guides
 These curriculum guides have been written to assist teachers for the Advanced Placement Computer Science Principles course.

 {panel type="caution" expanded="Always"}
 These guides are still a work in progress!
 {panel end}

-*We recommend following one of the full course curriculum listed on the [APCSP](http://apcsp.org/) and using these guides to integrate CS field guide resources for specific units or lessons.
-Descriptions of the big ideas, learning objectives, and essential knowledge statements are directly from CC BY-SA 4.0 licensed APCSP resources*
+*We recommend following one of the full course curriculum listed on the [AP-CSP](http://apcsp.org/) and using these guides to integrate CS field guide resources for specific units or lessons.
+Descriptions of the big ideas, learning objectives, and essential knowledge statements are directly from CC BY-SA 4.0 licensed AP-CSP resources*

 >The major areas of study in the course are organized around seven big ideas, which encompass ideas foundational to studying computer science.
 These big ideas connect students to a curriculum scope that includes the art of programming but is not programming-centric.